nolaProgramierer/django-react-hybrid/README.md

 The first step is to add some files and folders to our regular Django project structure.
 There are many ways to do this, but I've chosen to stick closely to the structure we've used in the course.
 It's intutive and clean.

 This will not be a complete how-to as all the files necessary to run the app are within the repo.
-However in this README, I'll walk through the steps explaining what's in the relevant files.
+However in this README, I'll explain what's in the relevant files.

-I've added the following in the application, *piano_inventory*, folder:
+I've added the following in the application folder, *piano_inventory*:
-1. a component folder: will contain my React components
+1. a component folder: contains my React components
-2. a frontend/piano_inventory: will contain my source JS file
+2. a frontend/piano_inventory: contains my source React/JS file
 3. in the above folder an *index.js* file, which will be the root of my React app

 In the root directory of the project install webpack.